Guy-Meiri/guy-nextjs-template/README.md

 ## 🎯 Purpose

-This template eliminates repetitive setup work by providing a pre-configured, battle-tested foundation for Next.js applications.
+This template eliminates repetitive setup work by providing a pre-configured, production-ready foundation for Next.js applications.
 Use it to bootstrap new projects instantly with best practices baked in.

 ## 🛠️ Tech Stack